by Coin Curator

 Subscribe to our free newsletter.

-The Baltimore City Police Challenge Coin is a collectible and commemorative item representing the Baltimore Police Department (BPD).
+• The Toronto Police Service (TPS) challenge coin is a distinctive emblem representing the pride, unity, and dedication of the officers within the department.
 We invite you to stop in anytime and see this Beautiful Museum!
 Click HERE for hours and directions.
 Have a challenge coin we may not have?
-Bring it in and trade it for our Inaugural Museum Coin.
+Bring it in and trade it